 d) send them a direct message using Instagram

 Trick question!
 None of these options actually provides true end-to-end security.
 Depending on who your adversary is in this scenario (snooping co-workers, a rogue IT department, a private investigator, the government armed with a warrant [or not]), all of the communication channels listed above can be compromised.
 Email in particular is vulnerable to eavesdropping and monitoring, since it is transmitted via an unencrypted protocol.

 Enter the Signal App

-Signal is secure messaging application that's available for iOS, Android, and Google Chrome.
+Signal is secure messaging application that's available for iOS, Android, Windows and Mac.
 Users of Signal can send encrypted text messages, audio messages, photos, and files between users.
 Signal can also be used to make encrypted voice calls and video chats.
 The app meets the key criteria for a secure communication channel:

 - Encryption: Message contents are scrambled during transit by a secret key.
 Only the recipient who holds the matching decryption key can unscramble the message.